val-beresneva/GitDocs/src/snapshotting/add.md

 `-N`
 `--intent-to-add`
 Record only the fact that the path will be added later.
-An entry for the path is placed in the index.
+An entry for the path is placed in the index with no content.
 This is useful for, among other things, showing the unstaged content of such files with `git diff` and committing them with `git commit -a`.